Public Health Approaches to Preventing Gambling Harm in NSW Course

 Cost: Free

-This webinar is hosted by the Australian Psychological Society (APS) and provide psychologists with the opportunity to increase their understanding of gambling harm and learn how to identify it in clinical practice and apply evidence-based treatment strategies to effectively support their clients.
+This webinar is hosted by the Australian Psychological Society (APS) and provides psychologists with the opportunity to increase their understanding of gambling harm and learn how to identify it in clinical practice and apply evidence-based treatment strategies to effectively support their clients.

 Participants will be able to: